ldrobnik/10dlc/docs/10dlc.md

 Campaign registration and monthly fees for the first three months will be deducted from your account automatically.
 :::

-Standard Use case Campaigns are automatically approved and become Active.
-Special Use case Campaigns may require additional approval by mobile carriers before activation.
-Once the Campaign is Active, you can start messaging.
+Standard Use case campaigns are automatically approved and become Active.
+Special Use case campaigns may require additional approval by mobile carriers before activation.
+Once the campaign is Active, you can start messaging.